cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 ### Step 3: Closing Steps
 1. Address review feedback.
 NOTE: only the reviewer should click the "Resolve conversation" button for the feedack.
 2. After both reviewers approve, one of the reviewers should merge the PR (selecting "squash and commit")
+3. If this PR was merged to the dedicated baseline change branch, manually close any associated issues.
-3. Delete the feature branch
+4. Delete the feature branch